orne-dev/java-config/src/site/markdown/setup.md

-A special type of encoders and decoders are the cryptographic encoders and decoders, that allow to encode and decode configuration property values using cryptographic algorithms, like AES or RSA.
+A special type of encoders and decoders are the cryptographic encoders and decoders, that allow to encode and decode configuration property values using cryptographic algorithms, like AES.

 This is enabled using the `withEncryption()` methods during the building process, passing a `ConfigCryptoProvider` instance that provides the